legusha/lib/README.md

 # lib
-A library for implementing some entities and some templates.
+A library for implementing some entities and some patterns.